SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 ## Provide a handler for delegating calls to the remote system

-We need to create a handler in the context of our main incidents service to take appropriate action (retrieve the data from the remote service) when READ requests for the `Customers` entity are encountered.
+We need to provide a handler in the context of our main incidents service to take appropriate action (retrieve the data from the remote service) when READ requests for the `Customers` entity are encountered.
+CAP has told us it is not going to attempt this generically and implicitly for us, because it's no longer a simple in-process connection, but a more real external (HTTP and OData based) connection that's needed.

-We can do this by providing a simple service implementation, in the `srv/incidents-service.js` file.
-This is again part of CAP's convention over configuration - read more about it in the link in the [Further reading](#further-reading) section below.
+We can do this by creating a simple service implementation, in the `srv/incidents-service.js` file.

+> The fact that this filename has the same base as the `srv/incidents-service.cds` file is no coincidence; it's just another example of CAP's lovely convention over configuration - read more about it in the link in the [Further reading](#further-reading) section below.

 ### Stop the main CAP server process